niresh-kumar/Alien_Invasion/README.md

 # Alien_Invasion
-A 2d game in python.
+A 2d game in python using pygame